-M-LC 201 Introduction to Local Church Ministries (2) An introduction to the field of the local church.
-Attention is given to the development of a Biblical philosophy of local church ministry and on the evaluation of various local church ministries.
+M-LC 201 Introduction to Local Church Ministries (2) This course is an introduction to the field of local church ministry.
+Attention is given to the development of a biblical philosophy of local church ministry and the practical outworking of a biblical philosophy.
+Local church ministry planning, leading, and evaluation will be a focus.